teremterem/django_url_shortener/README.md

   https://asgi.readthedocs.io/en/latest/)).
 - Use [multiple docker compose files]( https://runnable.com/docker/advanced-docker-compose-configuration#using-multiple-docker-compose-files) to make commands that run DB migrations, unit tests etc. shorter.
+(And to avoid creating multiple one-time-use containers in Docker?)
-  - And more than one Dockerfile to separate between prod / non-prod images?
+  - Also use more than one Dockerfile to separate between prod / non-prod images?
     For ex. prod version of Dockerfile should contain
     ```
     RUN pipenv install --deploy